 We thank Dr. Rameez Badhurshah and Dr. Massoud Tatar for discussions on VIV.
-This work received funding from Chalmers University of Technology Foundation for the strategic research project "Hydro- and Aerodynamics".
-The computations and data handling were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC), partially funded by the Swedish Research Council through grant agreement no. 2018-05973.
+This work received funding from the Swedish Transport Administration in the project GEMINI (GEneric Multidisciplinary optimization for sail INstallation on wInd-assisted ships GEMINI) and from Chalmers University of Technology Foundation in the strategic research project "Hydro- and Aerodynamics."
+The computations and data handling were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC), partially funded by the Swedish Research Council through Grant Agreement No. 2018-05973.